We may earn money or products from the companies mentioned in this post.

 Cons of the Toy Story Lot

-- Must fold stroller to get on shuttle
+- Must fold strollers to get on the shuttle

 - Not within easy walking distance of the park (you will want to ride)

 - No covered parking, cars can get VERY hot

 - No preferred parking options